brocaar/chirpstack-docs/content/guides/mqtt-authentication.md

 For [Mosquitto](https://mosquitto.org) there are multiple ways to setup authentication and authorization.
-This can be pre-configured in so called password and ACL (access control list) files and / or can be retrieved dynamically from the [LoRa App Server](/lora-app-server/) user table (stored in the database).
-In the latter case, LoRa App Server users are able to login with their own credentials when connecting the MQTT broker and are limited to the applications to which they have access (in the LoRa App Server web-interface).
+This can be pre-configured in so called password and ACL (access control list) files and / or can be retrieved dynamically from the [ChirpStack Application Server](/application-server/) user table (stored in the database).
+In the latter case, ChirpStack Application Server users are able to login with their own credentials when connecting the MQTT broker and are limited to the applications to which they have access (in the ChirpStack Application Server web-interface).

 ### Static password and ACL file

 These steps describe how to setup Mosquitto with a static password and ACL file.
-In case you would like to setup Mosquitto so that users and permissions are retrieved from LoRa App Server, go to the next sections for instruction on how to configure Mosquitto Auth Plugin or the alternative Mosquitto Go Auth.
+In case you would like to setup Mosquitto so that users and permissions are retrieved from ChirpStack Application Server, go to the next sections for instruction on how to configure Mosquitto Auth Plugin or the alternative Mosquitto Go Auth.

 #### Passwords